Quick answer

 9. Capture actions and commitments

 Without commitments, meetings are performances.
 People nod, talk, and then slip back into the flow of tasks without any shift in behaviour.
 Research on remote teams shows that clarity of next steps is one of the strongest predictors of meeting usefulness (Cutler et al., 2021).
+A meeting can generate excellent ideas and still change nothing, if those ideas are never translated into a named action, held by a named person, on a named date.

 Accountability is created in the room, not in the follow-up email.
 When actions are captured visibly, with names and dates, the meeting gains weight.
 When nothing is recorded, memory fades and responsibility evaporates.
+Visible capture also changes behaviour in the moment: when people can see a commitment being written down against their name in real time, they tend to word it more precisely than they would in a passing verbal aside.

 • Record commitments on a shared document that everyone can see in real time.